CSpanias/SecHeaders/README.md

 ## **Running Individual PoCs**

 Each PoC can still be run standalone if you prefer testing them directly.

-Example:
+For example:

 ```bash
 cd headers/referrer-policy